cfpbackup/hmda-combined-documentation/fig_versioned_docs/version-2021/data-specifications.md

 Example: Enter 06037 for the FIPS code for Los Angeles County, CA.

 > a.
-Enter "NA" if the requirement to report county is not applicable to the covered loan or application that your institution is reporting.
+Enter “NA” if the requirement to report county is not applicable to the covered loan or application that your institution is reporting.

 2. **Census Tract.** Enter the 11-digit census tract number as defined by the U.S. Census Bureau.
 Do not use decimals.

 Example: Enter 06037264000 for a census tract within Los Angeles County, CA.

 > a.
-Enter "NA" if the requirement to report census tract is not applicable to the covered loan or application that your institution is reporting.
+Enter “NA” if the requirement to report census tract is not applicable to the covered loan or application that your institution is reporting.

 #### (2-19 to 2-57)[Paragraph 4(a)(10)—Applicant or Borrower Information](https://www.consumerfinance.gov/policy-compliance/rulemaking/regulations/1003/4/#a-10).